 CACREP Accredited Online Certification

-Two types of substance abuse counselor accreditation are recognized in the United States; institutional and specialized.
-Institutional accreditation takes the entire institution into account while the specialized focus on professional preparation programs.
+Two types of substance abuse counselor accreditation are recognized in the United States; institutional substance abuse counseling and specialized substance abuse counseling.
+Institutional substance abuse counseling accreditation takes the entire institution into account while the specialized substance abuse counseling focus on professional preparation programs.
 The Council for Accreditation of Counseling and Related Educational Programs (CACREP) is a specialized accreditation that focuses on master’s and doctoral degree programs in counseling at colleges and universities worldwide.
 Only already-accredited institutions are eligible for CACREP review.
 The review for accreditation will center on programs offering graduate degrees in counseling.

 Choosing a CACREP-accredited program ensures that the program meets the highest of quality standards.
 Many counseling specialties are accredited bythe CACREP, including addiction counseling.
 Accredited addiction counseling programs prepare individuals to work with those affected by addictive behavior and their families.
 Addictive behaviors include alcohol, drugs, food, gambling, sex, and anything else that negatively affects your personal or work life by creating addiction behaviors.

 CACREP-accredited programs will focus on treatment models and the phases of addiction including prevention, recovery, and relapse prevention.
 These 60-semester hour programs will include the application of interventions.
 When students choose a CACREP-accredited program they can be confident that:

 - the program meets or exceeds national standards

 - the program will focus on professional counseling rather than psychology oreducation